BayesicFitting

 png

 Although it would seem that the bulk of an N-d sphere is located at the center, this is not the case.
-Most points near the center have an euclidean distance very near to 1.
+Most points near the center have an Euclidean distance very near to 1.
 So most of them are found on the outskirts.
-If we trace the space in consecutive shells centered on the origin we see that it is proportional to the the surface area, a (N-1)-d space.
+If we trace the space in expanding shells centered on the origin we see that it is proportional to the the surface area, a (N-1)-d space.

 In figure 2 we show how the available space inside a N-d sphere is distributed as a function of the radius.
 After about N > 100 it gets so extreme that the distribution is almost a delta function at 1.